-When Gimbels' Thrift-Park garage opened in 1941, parking companies had been providing hourly and daily public parking services in garages to Philadelphians for more than two decades.
+When Gimbel's Thrift-Park garage opened in 1941, parking companies had been providing hourly and daily public parking services in garages to Philadelphians for more than two decades.
 The first parking garages in the city were established right after 1900, but they provided automobile storage and maintenance by the month or year, not short-term parking.
 Early automobiles were extremely unreliable, requiring constant maintenance, which was provided at automobile storage facilities.
-The first garages to provide "day parking" or "short-time parking," where patrons could rent spots by the hour and day, were constructed in the years just before and after World War I. The early garages often catered to chauffeurs, and provided facilities like locker rooms, lounges, barber shops, and smoke shops for the professional drivers while they waited for their employers.
-In 1921, Philadelphia suffered a parking crisis, causing the Mayor to ban all parking around City Hall and restrict parking in the heart of the business district.
+The first garages to provide "day parking" or "shorttime parking," where patrons could rent spots by the hour and day, were constructed in the years just before and after World War I. The early garages often catered to chauffeurs, and provided facilities like locker rooms, lounges, barber shops, and smoke shops for the professional drivers while they waited for their employers.
+After Word War I, Philadelphia suffered a parking crisis as the numbers of automobiles on the city streets grew exponentially.
+In 1921, Philadelphia's Mayor banned all parking around City Hall and restricted parking in the heart of the business district.
 The ban prompted the construction of numerous parking garages in Center City Philadelphia in the early 1920s.
 A 1929 study documented that there were 76 parking garages and 23 surface parking lots with a total capacity of 19,528 cars in Philadelphia's central business district.
+Abraham Levy of the firm Silverman & Levy, which served as consulting architects on the Chestnut Street garage in 1940, designed at least one of those early garages.
+Levy designed the U.S.M.C.
+Garage at 337-41 S. Broad Street in 1925, 15 years earlier, so the Chestnut Street garage cannot be considered an early architect-designed garage.